torvalds/linux/Documentation/admin-guide/initrd.rst

 can try the experimental newlib environment [#f2]_ to create a small initrd.

 Finally, you have to boot the kernel and load initrd.
-Almost all Linux boot loaders support initrd.
+Almost all GNU/Linux boot loaders support initrd.
 Since the boot process is still compatible with an older mechanism, the following boot command line parameters have to be given::